Rules & Forms

 15. Locking Through: Participants are allowed to “lock” through to access to desired water, assuming that water is legally accessbile to all participants.
 It will be each angler/teams responsibility to know the official “lock times” and manage their time on the water accordingly.

 17. Registration: There will be registration at the tournament site the morning of the tournament; blast-off time will be set by local director.
 By arriving early to ramp, and getting signed up and in the water, we will save time at the ramp.
+For the 2023 Championship there will be a mandatory registration period on Thursday, May 18th from 3PM-6PM at Pickwick Landing State Park.
+You must present your valid Heartland Membership cards when you draw your boat number.

 18. Blast Off: Blast off position will be determined by draw or registration.
 There will be no Shot-Gun starts.